komalmalani/Euro_Exchange_Rates_Analysis_1999_2022_DataVisualization_Python/README.md

 and made it available on [Kaggle](https://www.kaggle.com/datasets/lsind18/euro-exchange-daily-rates-19992020)

 # What are the steps followed?
-1. Read in the sv file into a pandas DataFrame
+1. Read in the csv file into a pandas DataFrame
 2. Inspect the first and the last five rows to understand the structure of the dataset.
 3. Use the DataFrame.info() method to learn some basic facts about the dataset:
 - What is the number of rows and columns?